 - Any personal or family history of breast cancer

-- Current and past medical conditions, including any allergies you have
+- Current and past medical conditions, including allergies

-- The results of any biopsies and mammograms you may have had
+- The results of any biopsies and mammograms previously had

 - Any current alcohol, tobacco and recreational drug use

 When recommending a procedure plan, your surgeon will take into consideration the following factors: